NarendraYSF/FSTBookingSystem/COMPLETE_SYSTEM_FEATURES.md

 - Booking confirmation page

 ### 2. ✅ Admin Management Panel
-- Secure admin login (admin/admin123)
+- Secure admin login (credentials in CREDENTIALS.md)
 - Dashboard with statistics
 - View all bookings in table
 - Filter by status (All/Pending/Approved/Rejected)